ArthurLlew/RenderCube/README.md

 occupy one square texture part in atlas), and separate them all into another object.
 Then duplicate material on that object and assign material _Blend Mode_ to _Alpha Blend_.
-2) Mod currently does not support mods like _chisel and bits_ which use custom renders.
+2) Currently, mod does not support mods like _chisel and bits_ which use custom renders.
+3) Some optimization mods (like _entity culling_) that tweak
+rendering may cause the mod to malfunction.
+Luckily, _Optifine_ is not included in this list.

 Credits:
 ------------------------------
-I borrowed some code for texture atlas export from this
+For the version 1.18.2 I borrowed some code for texture atlas export from this repository: https://github.com/mezz/TextureDump/tree/06e730da6f16a064637135ae32d2a4bf34585698
-repository:
-https://github.com/mezz/TextureDump/tree/06e730da6f16a064637135ae32d2a4bf34585698